-KCOEM is responsible for implementing the coordination and support management for the County during emergency, disaster, or catastrophic events.
+The mission of KCOEM is to provide comprehensive emergency management including leading county emergency preparedness efforts and providing for effective direction, control, and coordination of county government emergency services functional units before, during, and after emergencies and disasters.
+KCOEM also serves as the regional coordinating entity for local governments, county governmental departments, and other appropriate agencies.
 KCOEM maintains, operates, and coordinates the King County Emergency Operations Center (EOC).
 The Executive, key members of the Executive Office, Senior Leadership Team, and Cabinet may convene at a designated area of the King County EOC during such events.
 The EOC is responsible for coordination of information, resource requests, and other emergency functions during emergency operations.